amyreese/znc-push/README.md

     number.
 The number must be in international format.

     When using Airgram, this is the email address of the end user.

+*   `command` Default: ` `

+    The command to run for the `command` service.

+    This can either be a system command found in the path (such as `echo`), or a path to an executable.
+When using the `command` service, the given executable will be supplied the `message_content` as its first argument, and called in a forked process.

 ### Notifications